Somesh-git97/Domestic-Medical-tourism-in-Bengaluru-/README.md

-# Domestic-Medical-tourism-in-Bengaluru
-A study on Health Seeking Behavior of West Bengal Farmers in Bangaluru
+# Domestic-Medical-tourism-in-Bengaluru: A study on Health Seeking Behavior of West Bengal Farmers in Bangaluru